 The highest-ranking weakness that we identified was KeeWeb’s usage of the OAuth implicit grant, which is a violation of the OAuth best current practices.
 The implicit grant exposes the access tokens, which are used to access the user’s cloud storage, to the browser’s URL bar and its history.
-Theis significantly increases the attack surface of the access token is dramatically increased.
+This significantly increases the attack surface of the access token.
 Today, the avoidance of the implicit grant is strongly recommended in general.
 Further details on its weaknesses can be found in the Drafts “OAuth 2.0 Security Best Current Practice” [3, 2.1.2.] and “OAuth 2.0 for Browser-Based Applications” [2, 4.], as well as the RFC "OAuth 2.0 for Native Apps" [3, 8.2.].
 Instead of the implicit grant, the authorization code grant in conjunction with the proof key for code exchange (PKCE) extension should be used.

 A second example of the identified weaknesses is another violation of the OAuth best current practices.
 KeeWeb did not protect against so-called “mix-up” attacks.
 This class summarizes attacks where the application is confused which OAuth authorization server it should invoke.
 All applications which support multiple OAuth authorization servers are potentially vulnerable to mix-up attacks and need to protect against this attack class.